adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 iex(1)>
 ```

-Using `iex -S mix` we enter Interactive Elixir (`iex`) mode containing all the functions of our project.
+Using `iex -S mix` we entered Interactive Elixir (`iex`) mode containing all the functions of our project.
 At the beginning of the last line you can see that `iex(1)>` has become your new command prompt.
-Let's import our context:
+Let's alias our context:

 ```elixir
 iex(1)> alias SuperStore.Catalog